Current Puerto Rico Weather & Storm Tracking

 Every once in a while we’re unlucky enough to be in the path of a tropical storm or hurricane.
 Luckily, Puerto Rico is a small target and we usually get passed by.
 You can use the map below to see if there are any storms brewing in the eastern Atlantic or Caribbean areas that may be a threat to the island.

 The weather map below is the latest Caribbean satellite map from the National Hurricane Center.
 This map shows current weather systems.
-For those of you that are geographically challenged, we’ve circled Puerto Rico in black on the map.
+For those of you that are geographically challenged, we’ve circled Puerto Rico on the map.
 Areas of the map that are dark blue are clear areas.
 Cyan and green represent clouds.
-As the colors change from yellow to orange to red the weather is getting worse.
+As the colors change from green to yellow to orange to red the weather is getting worse.

 Because they normally form far out in the Atlantic, storms typically move from right to left (east to west) on the map.
 So something to the right (east) of Puerto Rico may become a problem for us, while something to the left (west) of Puerto Rico is usually not an issue.

 Large circular areas of yellow/orange with a red center may represent either a bad storm, tropical depression, tropical storm or hurricane.
-If you see those on the map, you might want to take a look at the more detailed storm information from the National Hurricane Center or this animated map from The Weather Channel.
+If you see those on the map, you might want to take a look at the more detailed storm information from the National Hurricane Center, or this animated map from The Weather Channel.